chococake1/CCS_blog/posts/Homework_Week_8.md

 it working so I settled on this.
 Next time I could organise my time better so I could finish on time, though I was sick for 2 weeks of class, so there was a fair bit of material I had to catch up on.
 If I had attended those classes, I would have liked to include fractals or the aforementioned pixel sorting squares that I couldn't figure out in time.

+I decided to call the compositino 'squares dreaming' since I thought it fit the trippy look of the piece, especially after the screen is fileld up